KIIS-AI-and-machine-learning/kiis-ai-and-machine-learning.github.io/index.md

   - **Prompt 1**: From this, describe Naive Bayes classification in your own words.
 How does it work?
 Explain.

 - Let's explore a notebook [Elements of AI - Chapter 3 Extended into Google Colab](https://colab.research.google.com/drive/1k91td8BVfnMPQ0FyO1RiJe_suX_fRXH8?usp=sharing)
   - Try using Gemini to explain something in the notebook.
 For example, try asking it to explain a particular bit of code.
+To modify, this notebook, you will need to make a copy.
+Try that and then make changes to the notebook.
+    - **Prompt 2**: How easy did you find Google Colab to use and modify?
+How helpful was Gemini?

 - Discuss [Final Project](project.md)